 I wanted a tool that would provide me with a long-term holistic view of a company.
 I wanted a tool that would allow me to easily adjust the company’s accounting financials to reflect economic reality.
 And I wanted a tool that would provide a base for doing a proper valuation of the company.

-When valuing a company, the objective for the investor is to try and find a gap between price and value – between expectations and fundamentals.
+When valuing a company, the objective for the investor is to try and find a gap between price and value—between expectations and fundamentals.
 Expectations reflect the market’s perception of the future free cash flows a company can generate to justify its price in the market.
 The fundamentals hold the truth to those expectations.
-The investor generates excess returns by finding mispricing between the two.
+The investor generates excess returns by discovering a mispricing between the two.

 Some say that a company creates value when it turns a profit.
 This is only a half-truth.

-Others say that a company creates value when it generates a positive return on invested capital which is also a half-truth.
+Others say that a company creates value when it generates a positive return on invested capital.
+This is also a half-truth.

 Hence, it follows that a grasp of the magnitude, cost, and return on the investments a company makes is central to understanding value.
 It’s simply imperative.